 "[humans] are not equipped to deal with so much subtlety, so much variety, so many permutations and combinations.
-And although we have to act in that environment, we have to reconstruct it on a simpler model before we can manage with it.

 Lipmmann, Public Opinion

 The need in the Great Society not only for publicity but for uninterrupted publicity is indisputable.
 But we shall misunderstand the need seriously if we imagine that the purpose of the publication can possibly be the informing of every voter.
 We live at the mere beginnings of public accounting.
 Yet the facts far exceed our curiosity. ...
 A few executives here and there . . . read them.
 The rest of us ignore them for the good and sufficient reason that we have other things to do.